-The CBSE Udaan scheme for girl child is managed and run by the Central Board of Secondary Education via the Ministry of Human Resource Development, Government of India.
+The CBSE Udaan scheme for girl children is managed and run by the Central Board of Secondary Education via the Ministry of Human Resource Development, Government of India.
 The aim of this scheme is to raise girls’ enrolment across India at prominent engineering and technical colleges.
-The scheme involves attempts to improve the educational experience with specific emphasis of girl students from the economically disadvantaged parts of society.
+The scheme involves attempts to improve the educational experience with specific emphasis on girl students from economically disadvantaged parts of society.
 The main features of this scheme include:

 – Free course content / online services, such as video learning process for girls in 11th and 12th standard.